It's in the US' interest for us to break all ties with the EU. But to stand up to bullies like Trump, we need real negotiating clout.

 Only that will make us strong enough to stand up to the Bully with the Big Hair.

 Alison McGovern is the Labour MP for Wirral South and is a leading supporter of Open Britain.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.